 - Spend time with people you love in a setting that you enjoy.
 From my personal experience, spending time with people I love has a huge influence on my happiness.
 Whether I’m with my girlfriend, family or close friends, I almost always notice that I’m happier after spending time with these people.

-- If you’re anything like me, you don’t want to meet up with your friends in a club (I absolutely hate clubs).
-If a quiet night playing board games together sounds more fun to you, make sure you meet up with others under these conditions.
+- Don’t meet up with your friends in a setting that you don’t like.
+If a quiet night playing board games together sounds more fun to you than a night club, make sure you voice your opinion.
 Don’t associate and mix up good things (your relationships with the people you love) with potentially bad things (like spending time at a club).

 Spend more time with your close friends